 All stipend recipients will be invited to attend a dinner with one or more leading researchers to learn, engage and build new mentor-mentee relationships.
 Depending on availability, other trainees not awarded stipends will be considered for these dinners on a wait list basis.

 The Infectious Disease Sciences Program of Fred Hutch is committed to investing in the future of infectious disease research and patient care.
-Therefore, we have implemented a travel stipend program to assist trainees who plan to attend the 4th Symposium on Infectious Diseases in the Immunocompromised Host on May 1 - 2, 2023 in Seattle, WA USA.
+Therefore, we have implemented a program to assist trainees who plan to attend the 4th Symposium on Infectious Diseases in the Immunocompromised Host on April 30 - May 2, 2023 in Seattle, WA USA.

 To apply, go to the Travel Stipend Application page and submit the following information: